Enabling applications to inject consistent, rich experiences inside blocks

 Solving this might involve a way of applications telling blocks which data require bespoke handling, allowing blocks to ignore it or ask the application to render a view of it into a specified DOM node.
 It could also involve special entity or property types which identify those rich experiences may be available for – we’ll be thinking about this in the context of the upcoming new type system, which improves the composability and reusability of types.

-It’s also worth noting that because it relies on the application rendering something inside the block, the hook service requires that the application has access to the block’s DOM.
-That is fine in the current system, but if we ever amend the Block Protocol to provide for blocks running in a scope that the application can only communicate with asynchronously, the hook service would not work for those blocks.
+It’s also worth noting that because it relies on the application rendering something inside the block, the hook module requires that the application has access to the block’s DOM.
+That is fine in the current system, but if we ever amend the Block Protocol to provide for blocks running in a scope that the application can only communicate with asynchronously, the hook module would not work for those blocks.

 This is only the first step in supporting rich text experiences.

 This implementation is likely to evolve as hooks become more widely used, and we discover new factors to consider.